edu05/java-katas/src/main/java/kata/tennis/README.md

 6. When both players have 3 or more points, and a different number of points, reflect this with an ADVANTAGE

 7. When both players have 3 or more points, and the same number of points reflect this with a DEUCE

+8. A match has finished when either player has won, do not allow any more points to be scored